 Get a quarter sheet and rack ready.
 You need a baking sheet on which the steak can finish cooking in the oven.
 You may be tempted to finish the steak on the pan that you used to sear it, but that’s a really bad idea.
 The steak will continue to aggressively cook as it finishes in the oven.
 The rack setup is ideal.

 You’ll also want to have a leave-in-theromometer ready.
 After being burnt by many garbage thermometers, my strong recommendation for probe thermometers is to buy from Thermoworks, or for a leave-in thermometer, specifically a Thermoworks DOT or ChefAlarm, the latter has a low temp alarm, but either will suffice.
 I like the length of Thermoworks’ smaller probe for something like steaks, which is the stock probe on the Thermoworks DOT, but the longer stock probe on the ChefAlarm is fine.
 Their instant read thermometers are the best that I’ve used, but they’re not necessary for this recipe.

 In addition to a leave-in thermometer, an infrared thermometer (IR thermometer) is also critical for knowing how hot your pan is.
 I use a cheap one.
 My cheap IR thermometer calibrated specifically for a dark matte surface (like a seasoned carbon steel or cast iron pan).
 Fancier IR thermometers have adjustable emissivity, so they can be calibrated to work with a wider variety of pans.

-Grab a tablespoon or two of butter (I usually use salted butter, but whatever basic butter you have is fine—don’t waste your fancy butter here), some high-temp cooking oil is needed for your pan, think canola oil, vegetable oil, beef tallow—it’s all fine).
-If you want to flavor your meat with thyme, grab your thyme (you don’t need thyme, and I don’t use it, but I’ll point out where you’ll use it if you want it).
+I use a tablespoon or two of butter for basting the steak, usually salted butter, but whatever basic butter you have is fine—don’t waste your fancy butter here.
+Some high-temp cooking oil is needed for your pan, think canola oil, vegetable oil, beef tallow—it’s all fine.
+If you want to flavor your meat with thyme, grab your thyme.
+You don’t need thyme, and I don’t use it, but I’ll point out where you’ll use it, if you want it.